-The proximate composition of cowpea grains is significantly influenced by the type of storage material table 4, particularly in terms of moisture and carbohydrate content, cowpea grains stored in Jerry can display a lower moisture content (14.61%) compared to those stored in galvanized tins (15.45%).
-This observation aligns with Zhang et al., (2023); Oliveira, (2023) highlighting the role of effective storage in reducing moisture levels, which is critical for preserving grain quality.
-The ability of Jerry can to maintain lower moisture levels is especially important, as higher moisture content can promote spoilage and mold growth, negatively impacting grain quality (Asogwa et al., 2021).
+The proximate composition of cowpea grains is significantly influenced by the type of storage material Table 4, particularly in terms of moisture and carbohydrate content.
+Cowpea grains stored in Jerry can display a lower moisture content (14.61%) compared to those stored in galvanized tins (15.45%).
+This observation aligns with Zhang et al. (2023) and Oliveira (2023), highlighting the role of effective storage in reducing moisture levels, which is critical for preserving grain quality.
+The ability of Jerry can to maintain lower moisture levels is especially important, as higher moisture content can promote spoilage and mould growth, negatively impacting grain quality (Asogwa et al., 2021).

 Carbohydrate content also showed significant differences between storage materials.
 Grains stored in Jerry can had higher carbohydrate levels (63.73%) compared to those in galvanized tins (61.90%), with an overall mean of 62.815%.
-This suggests that Jerry can are more effective in preserving the nutritional value of cowpea grains, particularly carbohydrates, which are a key energy source in human diets (Carvalho et al., 2012).
+This suggests that Jerry can be more effective in preserving the nutritional value of cowpea grains, particularly carbohydrates, which are a key energy source in human diets (Carvalho et al., 2012).
 Retaining higher carbohydrate levels in Jerry can -stored grains could lead to improved nutritional outcomes for consumers, especially in regions where cowpea is a staple food (Mamiro et al., 2011).

-In contrast, storage materials had no significant effect on protein, fiber, fat, or ash content.
+In contrast, storage materials had no significant effect on protein, fibre, fat, or ash content.
 Protein levels were similar between grains stored in Jerry can (16.02%) and galvanized tins (16.29%), with an overall mean of 16.155% (Prob. of F = 0.625).
-Fiber content was nearly identical, at 1.83% for both storage methods, yielding a mean value of 1.83%.
-Fat and ash content also remained consistent across storage types, with mean values of 0.025% for fat and 3.615% for ash (Prob. of F = 0.423 for fat and 0.414 for ash) table 4.
+Fibre content was nearly identical, at 1.83% for both storage methods, yielding a mean value of 1.83%.
+Fat and ash content also remained consistent across storage types, with mean values of 0.025% for fat and 3.615% for ash (Prob. of F = 0.423 for fat and 0.414 for ash), Table 4.

-This stability in protein, fiber, fat, and ash content across storage methods indicates that while moisture and carbohydrate levels are sensitive to storage conditions, the core nutritional composition of cowpea grains remains relatively unaffected.
-These findings highlight the importance of selecting appropriate storage materials to optimize the preservation of specific nutritional attributes without compromising the overall quality of the grains (Barros, 2023).
+This stability in protein, fibre, fat, and ash content across storage methods indicates that while moisture and carbohydrate levels are sensitive to storage conditions, the core nutritional composition of cowpea grains remains relatively unaffected.
+These findings highlight the importance of selecting appropriate storage materials to optimise the preservation of specific nutritional attributes without compromising the overall quality of the grains (Barros, 2023).

 3.5 Interaction Effect of Storage Materials and Storage Periods on the Proximate Composition of Cowpea Grains

 The protein content was significantly affected (P < 0.05) by the effect of storage materials and storage periods (Table 5).
 For cowpea grains stored in jerry can, the highest protein content (16.69%) was recorded at 112 days, while the lowest (14.55%) was observed at 56 days.
 In galvanized tins, the highest protein content (18.77%) was observed at 56 days, and the lowest (15.27%) at 28 days.
 Protein levels were highest in grains stored in galvanized tins after 56 days, reaching 18.77%, while the lowest protein content (14.55%) was observed in grains stored in Jerry can for the same period.
 These findings highlight the role storage materials play in protein preservation, which is key for maintaining the nutritional quality of cowpea grains (Olunloyo et al., 2022).
-This observation is consistent with earlier studies of Oliveira, (2023) emphasizing the importance of storage conditions in retaining protein levels and ensuring the nutritional integrity of legumes.
+This observation is consistent with earlier studies of Oliveira (2023) emphasizing the importance of storage conditions in retaining protein levels and ensuring the nutritional integrity of legumes.

 Table 5.
 Interaction Effect of Storage Materials and Storage Periods on the Proximate Composition of Cowpea Grains